NiceneNerd/BCML/docs/trouble.md

 ### Installing Mods

+#### No files were extracted.

+This usually means the mod download is corrupt.
+This is especially common when if you download using the GameBanana tab while GameBanana is experiencing server issues (which is unfortunately common).

+#### FileNotFoundError: No `rules.txt` or `info.json` was found in mod

+This one is as it says.
+BCML didn't find a recongized meta file in the mod you picked.
+BCML only supports graphic pack mods and BNPs (Switch: BNPs only).
+Other formats will need to be converted first.

+#### Progress is stuck on "One Sec" forever

+This happens when somehow your system fails to check and load a mod's metadata for custom install options.
+What causes this is not known and it only occurs on a few random PCs running Windows.
+No fix has ever been discovered, and I myself have never been able to reproduce it.

 #### FileNotFoundError: File `X` not found in game dump

 In most cases, this indicates that, despite BCML's attempts to check your folder